obensource/little-kiddo-learning/README.md

 * Reinforce numbers everywhere:
   * Point out that numbers are on the pages of their books when reading together.
   * 'Calculator fun!': show that numbers (as symbols) are used in everyday things.
 Count up from one together, pressing each representative button while saying the number out loud.
+* Counting to 100:
+  * Counting to 10 is the first big step, but as they get more comfortable with continuing to count upward – introduce a fun activity book like [Count & Find 100 Frogs and 10 Flies](https://www.abebooks.com/servlet/SearchResults?cm_sp=SearchF-_-topnav-_-Results&kn=count%20and%20find%20100%20frogs&sts=t).
+This makes counting just a byproduct of the fun of finding all the frogs and flies in on each page.
 * Decimals:
   * Talk about how numbers are grouped by 10s, and then ask 'Why?
 Is it because we have 10 toes and 10 fingers?' (then count to 20 on their toes and fingers).
   * Reinforce with counting by 10s with the Abacus (see [Math](./README.md#math)).